ada-shen/ICNN/README.md

 ## Citation

-If you use this project in your research, please cite it.
+If you use this project in your research, please cite:

 ```
 @inproceedings{zhang2018interpretable,